This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Home Care and Support for Non-Eating Snakes

-If they’re still refusing food after a week, try scenting their prey with fish juice or gently hand-feeding with tongs.
+If your garter snake isn’t eating after a week, try scenting prey with fish juice or gently offering food with tongs.

 Choosing The Right Food for Baby Garter Snakes

-You’ll need to choose the right food to keep your baby garter snake healthy and happy, just like picking the perfect snack for a picky toddler.
+Choosing the right food is essential to keep your baby garter snake healthy and growing.

 Live Foods for Baby Garter Snakes